 Shape, size, and finger

 The oval is the classic signet shape and suits most hands.
 The cushion (a square with rounded corners) reads as slightly more contemporary.
-The shield shape, which tapers toward the bottom, has a heraldic quality that looks best with a crest rather than a monogram.
+The shield shape, which tapers toward the bottom, has a heraldic quality that looks best with a crest.

 What to avoid